The Wyatt Family: Various feuds and championship pursuits (2013–2014)

 From the May 27 episode of Raw, WWE aired vignettes promoting the upcoming debut of the Wyatt Family.
 The vignettes showed the Wyatt Family's backwoods origins and Rowan wearing a sheep mask.
 On the July 8 episode of Raw, the Wyatt Family made their debut by assaulting Kane.
 The Wyatt Family continued their attacks on wrestlers like R-Truth, Justin Gabriel and 3MB (Drew McIntyre, Heath Slater and Jinder Mahal), while sending cryptic messages to Kane telling him to "follow the buzzards".
 Following another assault, Kane challenged Wyatt to a Ring of Fire match at SummerSlam, which he accepted.
 On August 18 at SummerSlam, Wyatt defeated Kane following interference from Harper and Rowan, after which Harper and Rowan attacked Kane again and ended the segment by carrying him away.
 At Battleground on October 6, Wyatt's momentum continued with a win over Kofi Kingston.
 Over the next few months, Rowan and Harper competed as a tag team and went on a winning streak over many teams until the October 11 episode of SmackDown, when Harper and Rowan suffered their first loss against Cody Rhodes and Goldust.

 The Wyatt Family's next feud began when they attacked CM Punk and Daniel Bryan, in late October.
 The feud saw Harper lose his first singles match to Punk.
 At Survivor Series on November 24, Harper and Rowan lost a tag team match against Bryan and Punk.
 The Wyatt Family then defeated Bryan in a 3-on-1 handicap match at TLC: Tables, Ladders & Chairs on December 15, with Wyatt attempting to recruit Bryan in the previous weeks.
-On the final Raw of 2013, Bryan defeated Harper and then Rowan in a gauntlet match that would lead to Bryan facing Wyatt, whereupon Harper and Rowan interfered to cause a disqualification and began beating Bryan down until a frustrated Bryan finally gave up and gave in to join the Wyatt Family.
-This caused Wyatt to punish Bryan, who attacked all the other members of the Wyatt Family on the January 13, 2014 episode of Raw to signal him breaking free of the group.
-At the Royal Rumble on January 26, Wyatt defeated Bryan in a singles match to end their feud while both Harper and Rowan entered the Royal Rumble match and managed two and zero eliminations respectively, before they were eliminated.
+On the final Raw of 2013, Bryan defeated Harper and then Rowan in a gauntlet match that would lead to Bryan facing Wyatt, whereupon Harper and Rowan interfered to cause a disqualification and began beating Bryan down until a frustrated Bryan finally gave up and joined the Wyatt Family.
+However, two weeks later, Bryan attacked the other members of the Wyatt Family and broke free of the group.
+At the Royal Rumble on January 26, Wyatt defeated Bryan to end their feud while both Harper and Rowan entered the Royal Rumble match.